daffainfo/ctf-writeup/KnightCTF 2023/GET Me/README.md

 > Can you GET the flag from the API ?

 ## About the Challenge
-We have been given a website, and if we open the website the response like this
+We were given a website, and if we open the website the response like this

 ```json
 {